vadimstasiev/RandomJSON/README.md

 # RandomJSON
-Just a random JSON to be used for testing
+Just a random JSON to be used for testing on [link](https://my-json-server.typicode.com/vadimstasiev/RandomJSON/image_results)